ofasgard/VulnVMWriteUps/TrollCave.md

 This challenge relies heavily on its hints, especially in the web app exploitation phase.
 Pretty much every stage includes some kind of hint in the form of a blog post.
 Some of them were red herrings (unless I missed something), but I'll cover that later.
 The interesting tidbit that leads you to your first win is a blog post about password resets by "coderguy", the site developer.
 He doesn't tell you exactly where to look for the password reset functionality - and there's no links to it anywhere.
 What he does say, however, is that there is a `password_resets` resource in use.

 A little bit of intuition or an understanding of the way Ruby on Rails resources are set up is required here.
 The resource he's referring to is at `/password_resets/new`.
+Here we'll find a lovely unauthenticated form that lets us reset the password of any regular user - moderators and admins are out of our grasp, but this was enough for me to reset the password of 'xer', one of the regular members on the site.

+## Escalating from Regular Member

+While I was doing this challenge, I was very focussed on a particular comment made by King, the site superadmin:

+`I promise to read every blog restricted to my access level, no matter how creepy. `

+See, every user has the ability to create blogs, and every blog has an access level.
+Regular users only have access levels 0 and 1; which are "everyone can see it" and "only members can see it", respectively.
+King has an access level of 5, but a regular user can't create a blog at that level - not even by fiddling with the POST parameters, as I found out.
+In the end, making a level 5 blog and performing a client-side attack wasn't the answer, but it kept me going for a good while.

+Either way, the next step for me was to get one of those fancy moderator accounts.
+Besides King, one other user had dropped a hint about monitoring the website - "cooldude89", a Moderator user.
+He had created a thread about politics and religion, and promised to constantly watch it to make sure no trolls derail the debate.
+Taking this as an invitation for a client side attack, I set about searching for XSS.

+Although there is a rudimentary WAF in place, circumventing it didn't take much.
+The `<script>` tag is filtered out of any post or comment, but all you need to do is include an attribute (i.e. `<script id=test>`) and it will go through.